Barille History, Family Crest & Coats of Arms

 Directly translated, the French word "baril" means "barrel".
 Sources believe that the name was originally used as a nickname for a man that resembled the shape of a barrel.

 Early Origins of the Barille family

 The surname Barille was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this family was established in ancient times.

 The family produced two councilors to the Parliament of Brittany and one bishop of Lucon, deceased in 1699.
 The branch of Barillot settled in l'Ile-de-France, Orléanais.

 One member of the name Barillot, officer at the Grands Jours de Vendôme, registered his coats of arms in the Armorial of 1696.
 François Barillot registered his blazon in Paris.

 Early History of the Barille family

-Another 297 words (21 lines of text) covering the years 1668, 1696, and 1699 are included under the topic Early Barille History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barille research.
+Another 94 words (7 lines of text) covering the years 1668, 1696, and 1699 are included under the topic Early Barille History in all our PDF Extended History products and printed products wherever possible.

 Barille Spelling Variations

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Barille, including Barillot, Barillon, Barille, Barile, Baril, Barillet, Bareil, Barilleau and many more.